Endoscopy Technician

 Step 1: Graduate from High School or Complete a GED (Four Years)

 Completing high school or obtaining a GED is the first step in a career as an endoscopy technician.
 Not only is it required by most employers, but it can also be necessary for admission to a certificate or associate’s degree program.
-Students considering this career should focus on classes such as biology, math, chemistry, and psychology to gain the necessary skills to excel in this field.
+Students considering this career should focus on biology, math, chemistry, and psychology classes to gain the necessary skills to excel in this field.

 Step 2a: Complete Endoscopy Technician Education (Optional, One to Two Years)